spoutcraft/SpoutcraftPlugin/README.md

 [![SpoutPlugin][Project Logo]][Homepage]

-SpoutPlugin (the Bukkit plugin, formerly BukkitContrib) is a plugin for Bukkit, which provides an API which extends the Bukkit API to allow plugin developers to have features that aren't normally in Bukkit.
-SpoutPlugin is a legacy project and will be replaced by the Spout server when finished.
+SpoutPlugin (formerly BukkitContrib) is a plugin for [Bukkit](http://www.bukkit.org), which provides an API which extends the Bukkit API to allow plugin developers to have features that aren't normally in Bukkit.
+SpoutPlugin is a legacy project, and will be replaced by the [Spout voxel game platform](https://github.com/SpoutDev/Spout) when finished.

 [Homepage] | [Forums] | [Twitter] | [Facebook]

 ## Using
 It's easy to get started!
-Simply download the latest compatible SpoutPlugin jar, then place the jar in your CraftBukkit plugins folder.
+Simply [download the latest][Download] compatible SpoutPlugin jar, then place the jar in your [CraftBukkit](http://dl.bukkit.org) plugins folder.
 Simple as that!
-You can then add any other plugins that utilize SpoutPlugin, then fire up Spoutcraft and play!
+You can then add any other plugins that utilize SpoutPlugin, then fire up [Spoutcraft](https://github.com/SpoutDev/Spoutcraft) and play!

 ## Contributing
 Like the project?
 Feel free to [donate] to help continue development!